 We keep this privacy statement under regular review and will place any updates on our website.
 Paper copies of the privacy statement can be obtained by using the printer icon or by e-mailing us at email@example.com with your address.

-Shelf Drilling, Ltd, a company incorporated in the Cayman Islands (registration number 271054) and having its registered office at Centralis (Cayman) Limited, One Capital Place, 3rd Floor, George Town, Grand Cayman, Cayman Islands.
+Shelf Drilling, Ltd., a company incorporated in the Cayman Islands (registration number 271054) and having its registered office at One Capital Place, 3rd Floor, Shedden Road, George Town, PO Box 1564, Grand Cayman, KY1-1110, Cayman Islands.